MediaComem/comem-archidep/ex/netlify-static-deployment.md

 After a few seconds, the changes should be visible at the Netlify URL!

 ## :checkered_flag: What have I done?
 In this exercise, you deployed a static website to Netlify PaaS using the Netlify CLI.
-Netlify automatically configured the following stuff for us:
+Netlify automatically configured the following stuff for you:

 - Hosting
 - SSL encryption
 - Automated deployments
 - Domain name

+Pretty cool, for the price of **free**.
+We have just scratched the surface of what Netlify can do, so feel free to explore the platform further.

 [asdf]: https://asdf-vm.com
 [n]:https://github.com/tj/n